 Just as we can’t ignore the devil, we can’t ignore these things either.
 So how do we overcome evil?
 With good.
 That’s why the apostolic-prophetic is so important in this hour.
 As true apostles and prophets rise up to declare the uncompromising truth—despite the persecution—we will see the deception begin to crumble.
 We will witness a sea of change in the church that will have a ripple effect on the world.
 We will be one step closer to a glorious church without spot or wrinkle.
 Amen.

 Jennifer LeClaire is news editor at Charisma.
-She is also the author of several books, including Breakthrough!.
+She is also the author of several books, including The Heart of the Prophetic.
 You can e-mail Jennifer at firstname.lastname@example.org or visit her website here.